The Mark of Zorro chapter 11 Three Suitors

 “I shall think of it,” the girl said.

 “We could be married at the mission of San Gabriel, only we should have to make the confounded journey there.
 Fray Felipe, of the mission, has been my friend from the days of my boyhood, and I would have him say the words, unless you prefer otherwise.
-He could come to Reina de and read the ceremony in the little church on the plaza there.”
+He could come to Reina de Los Angeles and read the ceremony in the little church on the plaza there.”

 “I shall think of it,” the girl said again.